nylas/nylas-mail/docs/index.md

 <img class="gsg-center" src="images/sidebar-style.png"/>

 If you're a fan of using the Chrome Developer Tools to tinker with styles, no fear; they work in N1, too.
 Open them by going to `Developer > Toggle Developer Tools`.
-You'll also find them helpful for debugging in the event that your package isn't behaving as expected.
+You'll also find them helpful for debugging in the event that your plugin isn't behaving as expected.

 <hr/>

-<h2 class="continue"><a href="getting-started-3">Continue this guide: adding a data store to your package</a></h2>
+<h2 class="continue"><a href="getting-started-3">Continue this guide: adding a data store to your plugin</a></h2>

 <hr/>